semanticClimate/p/en/events/Indo-Swedish.md

 ---
-title:  Swedish-India Center of Excellence in Climate Action
+title:  Swedish-India Center of Excellence for Sustainable Society/City
 date: 2024-02-16
 featured: true
 description: Joint discussion to collaborate for meaningful climate action between Sweden and India